NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary/Unraveler.md

 ## Unraveled Art

 Some unravelers use their powers to create great works of abstract art, partially unraveling objects and materials into beautiful arrangements.
-Such unravelers substitute Crafting for the Nature or Occultism skill and can cast a 4th-level [[Slow|Slow]] spell three times per day.
+Such unravelers substitute Crafting for the Nature or Occultism skill and can cast a 4th-level [[Spells/Slow|Slow]] spell three times per day.

 ## Monster Part Subsystem